carakan/tog_demo/README.markdown

 ============

 * Clone this project (git clone git://github.com/molpe/tog_demo.git)
+* This app makes use of git submodules to track plugins, so you will need to download the code for this plugins running: 'git submodule init' and 'git submodule update' from application's root folder.
 * Configure your database in config/database.yml and create it! (if not using sqlite). 'rake db:create' won't work.
 We are investigating this issue.
 * Configure your email server in config/environment.rb
 * Run migrations with 'rake db:migrate'